 1. ACQUIRED ANTIBODIES TO FACTOR II

-Patients with antiphospholipid antibodies occasionally have antibody specificity to coagulation factor II (prothrombin), leading typically to a severe hypoprothrombinemia and bleeding.
-Mixing studies may or may not reveal presence of an inhibitor, as the antibody typically binds a non-enzymatically active portion of the molecule that leads to accelerated clearance, but characteristically the PT is prolonged and levels of factor II are low.
+Patients with antiphospholipid antibodies occasionally have antibody specificity to coagulation factor II (prothrombin), which can lead to severe hypoprothrombinemia and bleeding.
+Mixing studies may or may not reveal presence of an inhibitor, as the antibody typically binds a non-enzymatically active portion of the molecule leading to accelerated clearance, but characteristically the PT is prolonged and levels of factor II are low.
 FFP should be administered for treatment of bleeding.
 Treatment is immunosuppressive.

 2. ACQUIRED ANTIBODIES TO FACTOR V

 Products containing bovine factor V (such as topical thrombin or fibrin glue, frequently used in surgical procedures) can lead to formation of an anti–factor V antibody that cross-reacts with human factor V. Clinicopathologic manifestations range from a prolonged PT in an otherwise asymptomatic individual to severe bleeding.
 Mixing studies suggest the presence of an inhibitor, and the factor V activity level is low.
 In cases of serious or life-threatening bleeding, IVIG or platelet transfusions, or both, should be administered, and immunosuppression (as for acquired inhibitors to factor VIII) may be offered.